-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 "We need to be smart, vigilant and tough," Trump said in a statement on Twitter.
 "We need the courts to give us back our rights.
 We need the Travel Ban as an extra level of safety!"

-Only after that did Trump offer a more standard, message of support for London and the UK.
+Only after that did Trump offer a more standard, message of support for London and the U.K.

 The next morning, Trump was back on Twitter again, criticizing London Mayor Sadiq Khan and taking something the mayor had said out of context.